 March-May Raggedy and Heidi are with us again this year.
 Trail cameras were added inside and outside the barn to capture activity not visible from our windows.
 With these new observation aids, Raggedy was documented in the barn during the mating period, during Heidi’s pregnancy, and after their eight babies emerged from the natal burrow.

-Within days of being brought outside the barn, the babies begin exploring.
-Like others before them, they have found the special area in the Rock Garden.
-The rocks there provide camouflage, there is a small drain tube they can duck into, and there is plenty of vegetation to eat and hide in.
-By May’s end, babies have explored further, going down to the shed and even venturing as far away as the Burrow #5 area which is about 175 feet from the barn.
+Within days of the babies May 15th emergence, they began exploring.
+Like others before them, they were drawn to the Rock Garden.
+The rocks and vegetation there provide camouflage and is an ideal location for them to eat, play, and hide.
+A small drain tube offers an additional place to take cover.
+By May’s end, the chucklings had traveled to the shed and as far away as Burrow #5 which is in a wooded area about 175 feet from their birth den.

-With tens of thousand of trail camera images, we have obtained additional insight into groundhog behavior, documenting activity that we did not personally observe.
-A surprising activity captured via trail camera is chuck activity after midnight, such as around 1:00 am.
-It is not known how often this behavior occurs.
+With tens of thousands of trail camera images, we’ve gained significant insight into groundhog behavior.
+An unusual activity captured via trail camera is chuck activity after midnight, such as around 1:00 am.

-July-November After bringing three offspring from Burrow 5 to the front deck burrow, Heidi’s presence around the house burrows: barn, decks and shed were infrequent.
-Our last documented sighting of Heidi was at the end of August.
-Our resident female since 2014, she was our longest resident female since Wilhelmina (2003-2011).
+July-November Heidi’s presence after bringing the babies to Raggedy on June 23rd was infrequent.
+She was last seen at the end of August.
+Our resident female since 2014, Heidi has been our longest resident female since Wilhelmina (2003-2011).